Setono/cron-builder/README.md

 ## Usage

-The following two code snippets outlines the simplest usage of the cron builder.
+The following two code snippets outline the simplest usage of the cron builder.

 **1. Add your commands**